MotoPhotoTours – The Italian Dolomites

 To claim a spot, with no obligation, click here.

 Details are still being fine tuned, but the essential info is here!
 This tour is designed for licensed motorcycle riders with riding experience.
 Partners and non-riders are welcome and will travel in a separate vehicle.
-Non-riders will have a similar itinerary and we’ll always rendezvous in the evenings where we wine and dine together!
+Non-riders will have a separate itinerary and we’ll often meet up during the day to sightsee and lunch.
+We’ll always rendezvous in the evenings where we wine and dine together!

 As with our previous tour, we have top-quality motorcycles available to rent from BMW, Moto Guzzi, and Triumph.
 Click to jump down and see photos of available bikes.